FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 - next you will be asked for the file name of the generated XML control file, please enter it e.g. <HB-UNI-Sensor-XXX-YYYY_addon_control.xml> .
 - the generator script will create an install and an uninstall script in the working directory
 - check the created install and an uninstall script before you yuse it within an AsksinPP addon
+- a [make_all.bsh](./make_all.bsh) bash script is provided for reference.
+Please adapt it to your needs.

 ## Lizenz